 15. I love this Scalloped Felt iPad Case.
 Wool felt is easy to work with and you don’t have to finish the edges.
 You could make several of these as gifts in an afternoon.

 16. My Highland Avenue House pattern has a lovely scalloped roof design.
-It’s fun enough for the kids room, yet sophisticated enough to use in a cozy corner of the living room!
+It’s fun enough for a kids room, yet sophisticated enough to use in a cozy corner of the living room!

 17. If you love making bags, try the Sweet Scallop Tote.
 Taylor links to the free pattern in her post, but I linked to her bag as inspiration because she has some great tips and extra details in her post.
 Plus, the linen fabric she chose is beautiful and classic.